Foosa0/CPCGANG-Trading-Co./README.md

 * **By proceeding further you have acknowledged that you have read and agreed to the above Terms and Conditions.**

 ## COMMISSION
 Honestly, I have to pay the Annual Maintenance Charges(AMC) for my card which is ₹175 right now.
 Therefore, I'll remove the commission once I make ₹175.
-Thanks for understanding.

 * Range: ₹1000 and Above - ₹20
 * Range: ₹500 and Above - ₹10